josephryan/RyanLab/SandBox/README.md

 ```
 orthofinder -b [dir_w_blast_results] > ofb.out 2> ofb.err
 ```
-##### At this point we recognized a mis-labeled transcriptome from the NCBI database indicating that there was a duplicate transcriptome.
+##### Note: 12/21/17: At this point we recognized a mis-labeled transcriptome from the NCBI database indicating that there was a duplicate transcriptome.
 I re-ran:
 ```
 orthofinder -b [dir_w_blast_results] > ofb.out 2> ofb.err
 ```